Farrukhabad district: Fatehgarh Cantonment

 The Fatehgarh Cantonment dates from 1777 and is situated near the river Ganges.
 It houses three regiments, namely Rajput Regiment, Sikh Light Infantry and Territorial Army.
 From British colonial times, Fatehgarh has remained a military station of considerable importance.

 Shamsabad

-Shamsabad is a historical town tahsil of Farrukhabad district in Uttar Pradesh With one railway station in Manjhana village.
-It was captured by the army of Shams al-Din [Iltutmish] of the Delhi Sultanate in 1212 AD.
+Shamsabad is a historical town of Farrukhabad district in Uttar Pradesh which is established in early ninth century much before the establishment of Farrukhabad by the then king Khor.
+In 12th century It was captured by the army of Shams al-Din [Iltutmish] of the Delhi Sultanate in 1212 AD.
 Thereafter, the town was renamed after the reigning Sultan of Delhi and came to called Shamsabad.
+It has one railway station in Manjhana village.

 Kaimganj

 Kaimganj is a town in Farrukhabad district.
 Kaimganj is the birthplace of Zakir Hussain who was the third President of India from 13 May 1967 until his death on 3 May 1969, and the founder of Jamia Milia Islamia.
 It is also the birthplace of eminent linguist, Professor Emeritus Masud Husain Khan, the Pakistani Army's General Rahimuddin Khan, who was also Balochistan's longest-serving governor, Gulam Rabbani Khan Taban, a well-known poet and Syed Abdul Salam Shah, an Indian politician belonging to the Indian National Congress (INC), and a well-known freedom fighter.
 Pandit Puttu Lal Dubey was born at Kindar Nagla Tyor Khas in Kaimganj.
 He was the "Sirpunch" of Tyor Khas Gram Sabha.
 He was also a freedom fighter.
 His family lives in Kindar Nagla Kaimganj..
 Also, the tomb of Nawab Rashid Khan is located there.